Perineuronal net: Developmental song learning

 Developmental song learning is a model used for the sensorimotor critical period.
 Birdsong learning in the zebra finch occurs during a critical period similar to that for human speech.
 This critical period occurs in two parts.
 The first consists of an early perceptual phase in which sounds are merely memorized.
 This is followed by a second sensorimotor phase in which feedback is used to shape proper sounds.
 In the song nuclei HVC, over 80% of PNNs surround parvalbumin-positive neurons.
 The presence of perineuronal nets predicts the maturity of a zebra finch's song, with greater PNN density indicating a more mature song and likely greater synaptic stability.
 Unlike the visual critical period, extensive preliminary investigation has shown that degrading the PNNs with ChABC does not reopen the critical period of sensorimotor plasticity.
 This can be attributed to the additional complicating factors present in a sensorimotor system compared to a purely sensory system.
 In humans, complications in the speech sensorimotor critical period is implicated in disorders such as autism.
 Reopening of the critical period in zebra finches may lead to discoveries leading to treatment for these disorders.

 Role in CNS pathology

+Aging

+Recent evidence suggests that perineuronal nets undergo significant structural and molecular changes across the lifespan that may contribute to age-related cognitive decline.
+In rodent models, PNNs become denser and more rigid with age, particularly around parvalbumin-positive interneurons in the cortex and hippocampus, a shift associated with reduced synaptic plasticity and impairments in learning and memory.[1][2]
+Age-related increases in chondroitin sulfate 4-sulfation have been shown to decrease neuronal flexibility.
+Experimentally reducing 4-sulfated glycosaminoglycans can partially restore juvenile like plasticity and improve memory performance in aged animals.[1]
+These findings suggest that PNN remodeling plays a role in maintaining cognitive function with age and may represent a therapeutic target for mitigating age related synaptic deterioration.